 It also requires that, ideally, each developer is checking in their code changes to the main branch of code several times a day.
 Once this is accomplished, a fully implemented and configured CD/CI environment will automatically execute processes that will update databases, point indexes to the new build, and execute a standard suite of tests against the newly released code to make certain that no regressions have occurred in the latest build.

 ClearScale has taken this basic model and adapted it numerous times for our clients with modifications to the approach that recognize and respect the development lifecycle or business requirements and concerns that each client has.
-In each case, we leverage existing toolsets and services in AWS designed to execute specific paths or actions based on how they interact with other components.
+In each case, we leverage existing toolsets and services in AWS design to execute specific paths or actions based on how they interact with other components.

 A common approach that ClearScale adheres to when deploying a solution for a customer in AWS typically involves the following: